Localization of $q$-form field on squared curvature gravity domain wall brane coupling with gravity and background scalar: Localization of various form fields

 \subsection{Kalb-Ramond field}

 In the case where $\displaystyle q = 2$, the $q$-form field manifests as a KR field.
-This second-order antisymmetric tensor field, initially introduced in string theory, emerges as a massless mode.
-In a four-dimensional spacetime, the KR field is dual to a scalar field.
-Conversely, within higher-dimensional spacetimes, it signifies the presence of new particles.
-Therefore, the study of field localization in braneworld scenarios becomes imperative.
+This second-order antisymmetric tensor field, initially introduced in string theory, emerges as a set of massless excitations of a closed string.
+In 4D spacetime, the KR field is dual to a scalar field.
+However, within higher-dimensional spacetime, it signifies the presence of new particles.
+Therefore, the study of its localization in braneworld theories becomes imperative.

-Considering a specific coupling function, the action for the free KR field in a five-dimensional spacetime is given by:
+With considering the coupling function, the action for a free KR field in 5D spacetime is given by: